 — Integration Method 1 “Importing Decision Models” — top

-The first decision model combination expects that every “small” decision model will be automatically deployed as a separate decision using its file “Decision.xls” thus remaining completely independent of other decisions.
+The first integration method expects that every “small” decision model will be automatically deployed as a separate decision using its own file “Decision.xls”.
+Thus, all “small” decision model remain completely independent of other decisions and can be simply “imported” into one “big” decision model.
 I will show you how to do it using a newly introduced OpenRules table of the type “DecisionImport”.
 Let’s create a new folder “ImportedDecisions” as a sub-folder of “Decisions”.
 Inside this folder we will create the file “Decision.xls” with the following table:

 The first column refers to the full path of the file “Decision.xls” for every decision model we want to import into the new decision model.
 The second column contains to the names of the imported decision models, under which they will be known to the “big” decision.
 Sometimes, when internal decision names for two imported models are the same, we may use the third column to specify their external names.

-Now I need to define the main table for our “big” decision indie its file “Decision.xls”.
-Here what what I did initially:
+Now I need to define the main table “DetermineLoanOrigination” for our “big” decision model and place it into its own file “Decision.xls”.
+Here is what I did initially:

-This decision first will execute “SubDecisionBureauStrategy” that (as we know) is supposed to assign a value ACCEPT, THROUGH, or DECLINE to the decision variable “Bureau Strategy”.
-Then, if Bureau Strategy Is Not DECLINE, this table will execute “SubDecisionRouting” that (as we know) is supposed to assign a value ACCEPT, DECLINE, or REFER to the decision variable “Routing”.
+First, this decision will execute “SubDecisionBureauStrategy” that (as we already know) is supposed to assign a value ACCEPT, THROUGH, or DECLINE to the decision variable “Bureau Strategy”.
+Then, if Bureau Strategy Is Not DECLINE, this table will execute “SubDecisionRouting” that (as we already know) is supposed to assign a value ACCEPT, DECLINE, or REFER to the decision variable “Routing”.
 And finally this table will (unconditionally) execute the decision “DetermineLoanOriginationResult” to define the main output variable “Loan Origination Result”.